 ARTIST STATEMENT

-My work explores social, political, and personal subjects, and starts from a sense that the world is inexhaustibly interesting.
+My work explores social, political, and personal subjects.
 I combine perception and other visual sources with memory, imagination, and narrative, and I work back and forth between drawing, painting, printmaking, and writing.
 I find that an interdisciplinary practice sharpens my vision, illuminates unexpected facets of subjects, and generates new approaches and ideas.
+One of my current projects is a memoir told through visual art and writing on themes of family, alcohol use disorder, disability, and, ultimately, creativity as resilience.